D-sense/VASCinemasApp/readme.md

 - Navigate to the cloned project and run "Composer update" to update dependencies.

+- Create an .env (with required values such as, DB_DATABASE, DB_USERNAME, DB_PASSWORD) file and and generate an app key.

 - Run "composer dump-autoload" to get namespace working as expected.

 - Create a Database.
 For local development, I used "Cinemas".
 You may choose any name you like.